sjgrider256/Digital_Forest/README.md

 ![EfficientNetB0overfitting](images/Screenshot%202025-05-02%20165740.png)

-### Predict on full dataset
+### Predict species composition
-To make Eastern Hemlock detections on your own dataset using the pretrained model:
+To make detections for Eastern Hemlock trees on your own dataset using our pretrained model:

-- skip to Step 6 in the Colab notebook and load the saved model weights.
+- Skip to Step 6 in the Colab notebook and load the saved model weights.
-- Run predictions on the full prediction dataset extracted by DeepForest.
+- Run predictions on the full dataset.
-- Results will be saved with predicted labels and probabilities.
+- Results will be saved with predicted labels and softmax probabilities.

 ![Confusion Matrix(full dataset)](images/Screenshot%202025-05-30%20160703.png)

 ![EfficientNet_predictions](images/Screenshot%202025-06-12%20153259.png)

 ### Output
 Model predictions are merged with the combined metadata file, which contains image filenames, lat/lon coordinates, and bounding box information obtained from the original DeepForest predictions.
-The final output is a CSV that can be imported into QGIS or other GIS software to visualize detected species across the forest plot.
+The final output is a CSV that can be imported into QGIS or other GIS software to visualize target species detections on the orthomosaic map.

 ![Digital_Forest Orthomosiac Output](images/Screenshot%202025-05-19%20172129.png)